-In 1948, Heitor Villa-Lobos signed a dedication, on a large photograph, to an Italian friend.
+In 1948, Heitor Villa-Lobos signed a dedication, on a large photograph, for an Italian friend.

-Dedication in photograph by Heitor Villa-Lobos to “Maurizio Grandis Cecchione”, an Italian friend.
+Dedication in a photograph by Heitor Villa-Lobos to "Maurizio Grandis Cecchione", an Italian friend.

 15.3 cm x 19.6 cm.